Market reaction to UK Prime Minister Theresa May’s statement that the Brexit negotiations are at an impasse was swift this afternoon.

 “It’s not acceptable to simply reject the other side’s proposals without a detailed explanation and counter proposals,” May also said.
 This appears to be an attempt to apportion blame and to put the ball in the EU’s court.
 But for the EU the interests of trade is subservient to, and flows from the strategic imperative to preserve its cohesiveness.

 The negotiations risk heading towards a stark choice.
 The UK agreeing to the EU’s terms or tumbling out with no agreement.
-Both are politically fraught, the markets reacted negatively today but they could be in for a bare knuckle ride…
+Both are politically fraught, the markets reacted negatively today but they could be in for a real bare knuckle ride…

 Gary Hollands – 21 September 2018